MuindiStephen/Agri-Sasa/README.md

 ##
 > Important To Note
 - CI CD tool is failing
-- May now work exactly as per user preferences but its performance can be improved
+- The App not work exactly as per user preferences but its performance can be improved

 ##